 - Find your display driver from the list, it should be only one available, and right-click the display driver and then click Update driver.

 - Select Search Automatically for Updated Driver Software.

 - Windows will now search and update the selected driver automatically.

 Once your driver is updated, the problem with Direct3D should be fixed.
-If you want to update your drivers manually, be sure to check our guide on how to update graphics card driver.

 Solution 3 – Check for display driver updates in Optional Updates